johang88/triton/readme.md

 * `_d` => diffuse map
 * `_n` => normal map
 * `_s` => specular map, gloss in alpha channel

+## Assemblies
+* ContentProcessor - Front end executable for the content processor.
+* Test - Test application
+* Triton.Common - Virtual file system, resource manager, logging and more.
+* Triton.Content - Contains all content compilers (ie meshes, textures and skeletons).
+* Triton.Game - Game base system.
+* Triton.Graphics - Contains the high level renderers and the core graphics backend class, the backend class can be used to feed the rendering thread with commands.
+There are also various utilities and resource loaders in here.
+* Triton.Input - Input system
+* Triton.Math - Math classes including Vector2, Vector3, Matrix4 and Quaternion.
+* Triton.Physics - Simple wrapper for the JitterPhysics library.
+* Triton.Renderer - Core renderer, contains some enumerations and helper classes for vertex formats, all sub systems are exposed in the `RenderSystem` facade.
+This is the low level renderer implementation, use the rendering backend in `Triton.Graphics` to issue commands.

 ## Future development
 * Audio subsystem